History of Armenian Americans in Los Angeles: Early and mid 20th Century

 The first Armenian families began to settle in the Los Angeles area starting in the late 19th century.
-Aram Yeretzian, a social worker and Protestant Christian minister who wrote a 1923 University of Southern California thesis on the Armenians of Los Angeles, stated that the first Armenian in Los Angeles arrived in around 1900.
+Aram Yeretzian, a social worker and Protestant Christian minister who wrote a 1923 University of Southern California thesis on the Armenians of Los Angeles, stated that the first Armenian in Los Angeles arrived around 1900.
 According to Yeretzian, the first Armenian was a student who left the East Coast due to health concerns.
 Yeretzian stated that the second Armenian was a vendor of Oriental rugs.

 The first significant wave of Armenian immigration occurred from western Armenia, due to the Armenian genocide during the violent disruption and break-up of the Ottoman Empire.
 Most of the early Armenian settlers in Los Angeles were from Western Armenia- a territory located in modern-day eastern Turkey.
 Circa 1923 there were an estimated 2,500 to 3,000 Armenians in the city.
 By the mid-1920s more Armenians were settling in the Pasadena area.
 In 1924 the Varoujan Club was founded by 20 young Armenians to organize Armenian cultural and social events.
 During this period, the Armenian General Benevolent Union (AGBU) and the Compatriotic Reconstruction Union of Hadjin were founded.
 By 1933 there were 120 Armenian families in Pasadena.
 Nearly all of these immigrants were from the Ottoman Empire; very few were from the Russian Empire.
 The Pasadena Armenians settled in the area of Allen Avenue and Washington Boulevard, near the Church of the Nazarene, which was used by the Protestant Armenians.

 Another wave of immigration to Los Angeles occurred in the 1940s.
 Most Armenians then settled in Little Armenia in Hollywood.
-The Montebello Genocide Memorial opened in Montebello in 1968.
+The Armenian Genocide Martyrs Monument opened in Montebello in 1968.